daria-dudka/property-pulse/README.md

 # Property Pulse App

 Property Pulse is a Full Stack Responsive Next.js 14 App, that allows the users to search, bookmark and manage property listings.
-(Tech Stack: Next.js 14, React, Tailwind CSS, Mongo DB, Next Auth, Cloudinary, Mapbox etc.)
+(Tech Stack: Next.js 14, React, Tailwind CSS, Mongo DB, Next Auth, Cloudinary, Mapbox, Photoswipe etc.)

 You can find the deployed application by going to this link ...